Mohamed-Ismail-Dev/Caption-Craft/README.md

 ### 3. Download the pre-trained model weights and vocabulary:

   To download the pre-trained model weights and vocabulary, use the following commands:

    ### Using `wget`

    **Download the pre-trained model weights**

-      ```bash
       wget https://github.com/Mohamed-Ismail-Dev/Caption-Craft/raw/main/mine_model_weights.h5

    **Download the vocabulary file**